apache/tajo/tajo-docs/src/main/sphinx/tsql/variables.rst

 .. describe:: FETCH_ROWNUM

-Sets the number of rows at a time from Master.
+The number of rows to be fetched from Master at once.

   * Property value: Integer
   * Default value: 200